Josh Singer

 Josh Singer (born 1972) is an American screenwriter and producer.
-He is best known for writing The Fifth Estate (2013), Spotlight (2015), The Post (2017) and First Man (2018).
-He won the Academy Award for Best Original Screenplay for Spotlight and was nominated for the Golden Globe for Best Screenplay for Spotlight and The Post.
+He is best known for writing The Fifth Estate (2013), Spotlight (2015), The Post (2017), First Man (2018), and Maestro (2023).
+He won the Academy Award for Best Original Screenplay for Spotlight and was nominated in the same category for Maestro.

 Early life and education

 Singer was born in Philadelphia, Pennsylvania, and was raised Jewish.
 His father was born Jewish, and his mother converted to Judaism (she herself was born to a Jewish father and a Catholic mother).
 Singer attended Upper Dublin High School in Fort Washington, Pennsylvania, where he appeared in musicals and was a member of math club, drama club, video club, and chorus.
 In high school, he was elected class treasurer, wrote for the school newspaper, and played for the school's baseball team.
 Singer won many awards, including the Upper Dublin Medal, science competition and literary prizes, and was co-winner of the school district's highest award.
 In his senior year, he was named class valedictorian, a Presidential Scholar and a National Merit Scholar.